How to become

 You can apply for jobs directly if you've got experience and qualifications in one of the following:

-- electrics or electronics testing
+- electrical or electronics installation and testing

 - plumbing or gas servicing